-Easier Harder Space Reduce distance between players and the targets.
-Increase distance between players and the targets.
-Task Players can use different body parts to propel the balls.
-E.g. hands or feet.
-Balls are not allowed to bounce before reaching the target.
+Easier Harder Space • Reduce the distance between participants and the targets.
+Increase the distance between participants and the targets.
+Task Participants can use different body parts to propel the balls.
+E.g. hands or feet. • Balls are not allowed to bounce before reaching the target.
 Balls must stay within or touching the target.
 Equipment Increase the size of the target or use a larger ball.
-Players can use smaller bats, racquets, and balls.
-People • Reduce the number of people in each area. • Players must use their non-dominant hand to propel the balls.
+Participants can use smaller bats, racquets, and balls.
+People Reduce the number of participants in each area. • Participants must use their non-dominant hand to propel the balls.

-- Use high visibility / colourful equipment. - Use audible balls where possible. - Buddy or guide to provide feedback to player on close or far away the target is. - Use sound to support visually impaired players to locate the target.
+- Use high visibility / colourful equipment. - Use audible balls where possible. - Buddy or guide to provide feedback to participant on how close or far away the target is. - Use sound to support visually impaired participants to locate the target.

-- Provide a demonstration of the activity. - Encourage pupils to think about accuracy rather than strength when hitting the ball.
+- Provide a demonstration of the activity. - Encourage participants to think about accuracy rather than strength when hitting the ball.

 - Demonstrate the instructions visually. - Use visual cues.
-E.g. picture cards, or a flag to indicate start and end of the activity.
+E.g. picture cards or a flag to indicate the start and end of the activity.

-- Pupils can propel, throw, or hit balls or objects from a seated position. - May need to use lighter objects.
-E.g. fluff balls or paper balls. - Use a ramp or chute to assist players to propel the balls or objects.
+- Participants can propel, throw, or hit balls or objects from a seated position. - May need to use lighter objects.
+E.g. fluff balls or paper balls. - Use a ramp or chute to assist participants to propel the balls or objects.